 Already working in the industry?
-Check out our two-semester certificate: Certificate Program Fact Sheet/Courses (credits for the certificate also transfer in to the associate’s degree)
+A two-semester certificate is also available: courses for that are indicated with an asterisk on the Construction Project Management Fact Sheet (credits for the certificate also transfer in to the associate’s degree)

 PMGT prepares students for various entry level positions in the construction industry.
 Construction project management requires highly developed critical thinking, problem solving and decision making skills to manage individual and team performance and functional oversight of a project life cycle.

 Through the use of instructional projects, students learn the tools to become leaders of the construction team, including how to develop and manage schedules and estimates; how to monitor and report on the progress of construction activities to stakeholders; and how to track and control construction costs.
 Key themes include risk and safety management, ethical and legal implications, and financial decision making.

 Courses utilize tangible local projects to examine best practices, industry standards and applications with curriculum specifically designed to emulate various jobs performed in the professional work environment.
 Current industry software is used to create and manage documents for student projects.
 In addition, service learning projects, site visits, speakers and lab exercises introduce students to industry and community partners with a directed focus on gaining an appreciation for the social and environmental responsibilities that extend beyond creating the built environment.
 Arts & Sciences courses round out the course of study, providing students with the analytical, communication and writing skills the industry demands of its professionals.
 The program also includes a capstone project.

 Degree Information: Graduates earn an associate of Applied Science degree; the program takes two years (four semesters) to complete.
 A two-semester certificate is also available: Certificate Program Fact Sheet/Courses